 The SSS Task Force traditionally looks for two or three new members every two or three years.
 In considering membership on the task force, potential nominees should meet the following general requirements:

-- Represent a school that uses SSS by NAIS for its financial aid assessments;
+- Represent a school that uses SSS for its financial aid assessments;

 - Be willing to serve a three-year term;